CCHD has a limited supply of seasonal flu vaccine available

-Due to high demand for seasonal flu shots and delivery delays from vaccine manufacturers, seasonal flu vaccine supplies have been limited.
+FLAGSTAFF, Ariz. - Due to high demand for seasonal flu shots and delivery delays from vaccine manufacturers, seasonal flu vaccine supplies have been limited.
 The Coconino County Health Department (CCHD) recently received a small supply of seasonal flu vaccine.
-As a result, seasonal flu shots will be available by appointment on Nov.
-13, 9 a.m.-4 p.m., Coconino County Health Department, 2625 N. King St. in Flagstaff.
+As a result, seasonal flu shots will be available by appointment on Friday, from 9 a.m.-4 p.m,. at the Coconino County Health Department located at 2625 N. King St., Flagstaff.

 Residents of nursing homes and other chronic-care facilities.

 Call the CCHD Flu Information Line at (928) 679-7300 or toll-free at 1-877-679-7272 to make an appointment.
 Appointments for seasonal flu shots are required.